 Most physicians and healthcare providers are not trained to review and analyze insurance claim reports.
 Many insurance plans do not share population statistics with their provider networks for various reasons.
-Before you sign a contract with a health plan, it is important to know the following: 1) What are the health plans doing to market and gain new patients, 2) what is the health plan’s market share in the service area 3) who are the patients being served by the patient population
+Before you sign a contract with a health plan, it is important to know the following: 1) What are the health plans doing to market and gain new patients, 2) what is the health plan’s market share in the service area, and 3) who are the patients being served by the patient population?

 Medicare?
 Medicare Advantage?
 Commercially insured?
 Obamacare?
 Medicaid?

 You should gather these reports and analyze the information prior to signing any contract with a health care plan.

 Mistake #3 – Accept a full risk Medicare contract with an organization that has a poor track record in dealing with physicians